-Historically used as a defensive weapon in wartime and displayed as a decorative symbol of status and wealth by the Tikar tribe in Cameroon.
+Historically used as a defensive weapon in wartime and displayed as a decorative symbol of status and wealth by the Tikar people in Cameroon.
 Meticulously crafted, carved from one solid piece of Baobab wood, a sacred wood used for medicinal and ritual purposes for centuries, this large shield boasts hundreds of hand-placed beads on manila string.
-These decorative shields are one-of-a-kind, collaboratively crafted by a large group of tribespeople to make each piece truely unique and
+These decorative shields are one-of-a-kind, collaboratively crafted by a large group of people to make each piece truely unique and

 Features a very detailed cowrie shell and glass bead intricate pattern.